Stieva-A Side Effects

 Generic Name: tretinoin topical

-Note: This page contains side effects data for the generic drug tretinoin topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Stieva-A.
+Note: This document contains side effect information about tretinoin topical.
+Some of the dosage forms listed on this page may not apply to the brand name Stieva-A.

 For the Consumer